Last updated on September 26th, 2022

 Sick day guidelines for diabetics:

-- If a person feels his or her signs are worsening, don’t hesitate to look for a medical help.
+- If a person feels his or her signs are worsening, don’t hesitate to look for medical help.

 - In case of severe blood sugar variations, consult the diabetologist or a doctor instantly.